-More information about payment plans, scholarships and financial assistance can be found on the SNU Web site at snu.edu/financial-assistance.
+More information about payment plans, scholarships and financial assistance can be found on the SNU Web site at the SNU Financial Assistance website.

 Chapter 8 - Academic Program Curricula

 Academic Program Curricula (College of Undergraduate Studies)

 The success of SNU graduates reflects the commitment of faculty and administrators to thoroughly prepare students for their chosen avenues of service.
 SNU graduates enter a wide variety of occupational settings after having earned well-respected academic credentials at the University.
 Likewise, graduates from the University's pre-professional programs are welcomed as strong candidates into the best professional schools all over the country.